WildernessLabs/Documentation/docs/Meadow/Meadow.OS/Cellular/index.md

 #### Scanning Cell networks

 To connect using Cell, you can omit the operator code in `cell.config.yaml` and then the module will try to find an operator automatically.
 However, if you know the carrier code, **you can ensure that you are connecting to the right network, connecting faster and more reliably**.
-To find out the carrier code, you can use Cell network scanner by following these two steps:
+To find out the carrier code, you can use the Cell network scanner as in the following example:

-1. Add the `ScanMode: true` in your `cell.config.yaml`, to let Cell in the scanning mode.
-1. Use the `Scan` method, as in the example:

 ```csharp
 using Meadow.Networking;